For more information on the Shetland breed, have a look here:

 The most important job of the growing year was tackled yesterday – the planting of the potatoes.
 This year we are trying a different tactic to try to avoid the poor cropping and heavy eelworm infestation of last year.
 I am trying a couple of new types and planting only earlies or second earlies to give us a chance of getting them out of the ground before the destructive insects get to them.
 Yesterday was the turn of Accent, three rows of first earlies, 53 tubers.

-It was the perfect day for planting: sunny, warm-ish and bright.
 The robin was bobbing about in the hedge and a blackbird was singing from a tree.
 The only downside was the constant noise of a motorbike scrambling somewhere on the other side of the railway.
 When they stopped it was bliss, just the wind and the birdsong, the scent of woodsmoke and the knowledge that a job has been well done.
 We’ll see how well the spuds do this year.

 From Spraying the potatoes: